 Features Of Finder Apps For iPhone, iPad, or iPod

-Finder does a lot of pretty things on your idevice.
+Finder does a lot of pretty things on your device.
 For example, you can manage your device, back up, encrypt backups, and restore with Finder.
 Whenever you connect your iPhone, iPad, or iPod, open it in your Finder app’s sidebar, you will be able to carry out a backup, update or even manage your device.

 All you need to do to sync is tap each category, choose your sync options with a checkmark, and tap the large Sync button at the bottom of your device Finder window, next to the storage graph.